jcubic/jquery-terminal-wiki/Getting-Started.md

 ]);
 ```

-and it will invoke commands in order, so if you have async commands it's important to have pause/resume or to returning promises from interpreter.
+and it will invoke commands in order, so if you have async commands it's important to have pause/resume or to returning promises from the interpreter.

-Second type of exec, is invoking commands using url, if you saved some commands in url hash and if you refresh the browser, all the commands will be
+The second type of exec is invoking commands using URL, if you saved some commands in URL hash and if you refresh the browser, all the commands will be
-executed in order the same as exec with array.
-To see this in action check [404 error page](https://terminal.jcubic.pl/404) and type: `record start` and `wikipedia terminal emulator`, it will create URL hash that store you commands and after you refresh it will execute your second command.
-With this you can save whole session but be careful because URL have limited number of characters.
+executed in order the same as exec with an array.
+To see this in action check [404 error page](https://terminal.jcubic.pl/404) and type: `record start` and `wikipedia terminal emulator`, it will create a URL hash that store your commands, and after you refresh it will execute your second command.
+With this, you can save the whole session but be careful because URLs have a limited number of characters.
 You can write something and share the link.
 One of the examples on the website show [this url](https://tinyurl.com/ybbydgtf).
-That prints definition of Hacker from [Jargon File](https://en.wikipedia.org/wiki/Jargon_File).
-See [[Saving State]] to check how to enable saving commands in hash.
+That prints the definitions from Hacker (also known as [Jargon File](https://en.wikipedia.org/wiki/Jargon_File)).
+See [[Saving State]] to check how to enable saving commands in a hash.

-Last type pf exec, is invoking terminal shortcuts, you can do that with term.invoke_key method.
+The last type of exec is invoking terminal shortcuts, you can do that with `term.invoke_key()` method.
 ```javascript
 term.invoke_key("CTRL+R");
 ```

 this will invoke control + R key which by default is bind to [reverse search](/jcubic/jquery.terminal/wiki/Reverse-history-search).
-This will invoke any shortcut added by keymap option as well as
+This will invoke any shortcut added by the keymap option as well as
 build in keymap options.

-You can also execute commands from server see [[Invoking-Commands-and-terminal-methods-from-Server]].
+You can also execute commands from the server see [[Invoking-Commands-and-terminal-methods-from-Server]].

 ### Updating lines

-You can also update the lines that gets echo to the terminal using update method.
+You can also update the lines that get echo to the terminal using the update method.

 ```javascript
 term.update(0, "hello world")
 ```

-this will replace the greetings, you can also put negative values into first argument.
-To update last line you can use:
+this will replace the greetings, you can also put negative values into the first argument.
+To update the last line you can use:

 ```javascript
 term.echo("hello");
 term.update(-1, "hello world");
 ```

-there is also function that return index of last command which is term.last_index.
-This function is better if you need to update last line
+there is also a function that returns an index of the last command which is `term.last_index`.
+This function is better if you need to update the last line
-and you know that it's last so you can use last_index and you need to call update later when there are already some text added after.
+and you know that it's last so you can use last_index and you need to call update later when there is already some text added after.

 ```javascript
 term.update(term.last_index(), "hello")